 The price to earnings ratio on Berkshire Hathaway appeared to be 21.9 times S&P’s estimated core earnings.
 But it wasn’t, had they calculated core earnings correctly.
 A quick analysis of the valuation method I prefer makes evident the reason: True, owner earnings were substantially higher than what the income statement alone would indicate, a fact that was obfuscated by a myriad of factors including the use of the cost accounting method for tens of billions of dollars in equity stakes in other, highly profitable firms, large insurance operations with conservative accounting policies, and long-term subsidiaries carried at a fraction of their current market value on the balance sheet.
 That means the true valuation multiple was substantially lower than would first appear to be the case picking up the newspaper or browsing through stock quotes.

-This notion that selling your stake was advisable was idiotic.
+This notion that a long-term investor without a need for liquidity should sell his or her stake was, frankly, idiotic.
 Anyone could read the annual report.
 Anyone could see that the firm was much more likely to be earning substantially more 5 or 10 years in the future.
-Anyone could see the price was approximately reasonable at around intrinsic value.
+Anyone could see the price was approximately reasonable, trading at around intrinsic value.
 The difference came from temperament.
 Getting rich over time wasn’t good enough – it never is when there is easy money around, and it was not difficult to get your hands on funds in those days.

 What was S&P telling you to buy back in 2005?
 Not just buy, but “Strong Buy”?
 Bank of America.
 The bank appeared to be selling for 10.2 times core earnings – or less than half of what Berkshire Hathaway was.
 Once again, it was an illusion.
 Bank accounting rules are notorious in that they cause a bank to look safest when the danger is highest (when the economy is doing its best and then starts to slow, reserves are at an all-time low; when the economy is doing its worst and then starts to recover, reserves are at an all-time high).
 Meanwhile, everyone was talking about how easy debt had made home prices rise far above the median household income in many metro markets, charge-offs were far below historical averages, and there were television and shows devoted to flipping houses.
 It was no secret, to anyone who had any sort of knowledge of financial history, that there was a credit bubble.
 The handwringing about it went on for years before it suddenly burst.
 This was not something that snuck up on anyone who was paying attention.